XYAKANYAA/Science-of-the-Obvious-Millennium-Class-Challenges/README.md

 📁 `geometry/`
 Representational constants and scaling references.
 - `FRAMEWORK.md`: Representational assumptions and geometric vocabulary
-- `xa_constant.py`: Operational definition of the XA Ratio
+- `xa_constant.py`: Operational definition of the XA Consciousness Constant
-_Note: This ratio is used as a stabilizing reference, not a fundamental physical constant._
+_Note: This constanat is used as a stabilizing reference, not a fundamental physical constant._
 📁 `data/`
 - Human-readable numerical outputs (e.g. `*_results.txt`)
 📁 `validation/`